Idea Pins are one of Pinterest’s newest pin formats that allows users to publish up to 20 pages of content.

 Pinterest introduced this feature a while back to help pinners find products and to help Pinterest Creators make some money.

 If you want to learn how to use affiliate links with Idea Pins, my in-depth tutorial on how to add affiliate links to Idea Pins will help you!

-Should you put URLs on Idea Pins?
+Should you put URLs in Idea Pin descriptions?

 Should you do this?

 Well, I have heard that Pinterest may limit the distribution of Idea Pins that have URLS on them.

 On Pinterest’s creative best practices page, Pinterest even says:

 “Idea Pins are for your original content—so there’s no need to add links or content from other sites.”

 If you want to get pinners to your website, try using some call to actions to encourage them to visit.

 Think that Idea Pins will work well for you and your business goals?